-EUROCARE – what do the international benchmark data tell us?
+EUROCARE – what does the international benchmark data tell us?

 What can you expect in this session?
 The EUROCARE project will be presented by Roberta de Angelis as an excellent example of an international effort to collect and compare international cancer survival data.
 Tit Albreht, as an expert in the field of international health care systems, will focus on differences in European Cancer Care and elucidate the impact of the system level on cancer outcomes.
 In the concluding discussion the following question will be addressed: How comparable are these data?
 What are the pitfalls in interpreting the results?
 Which effect tend to have local factors on this outcome data?
 Is this kind of benchmarking beneficial or resulting in any harms which should be considered?